-On November 2, 2019, we entered into a securities purchase agreement (the "Purchase Agreement") for a private placement (the "Private Placement") with a select group of institutional investors, including lead investor BVF and its affiliates ("BVF"), Aquilo Capital, L.P. ("Aquilo"), as well as existing and new investors (the "Investors").
-BVF and Aquilo are more than 5% stockholders of the Company.
+On November 2, 2019, we entered into a securities purchase agreement, or the Purchase Agreement, for a private placement, or the Private Placement with a select group of institutional investors, including lead investor BVF and its affiliates, or the BVF entities, Aquilo Capital, L.P., or Aquilo, as well as existing and new investors, or the Investors.
+The BVF entities and Aquilo are more than 5% stockholders of the Company.
 In connection with the Private Placement, we issued the following shares of capital stock and warrants to purchase common stock to the BVF entities and Aquilo:

-Entity Name Number of Common Stock Shares Purchased Number of Series C Preferred Stock Purchased Number of Common Stock Shares Underlying Series C Preferred Stock Purchased Number of Warrant Shares Underlying Warrants Purchased Value Biotechnology Value Fund, L.P. - 1,796 1,796,000 1,796,000 \$6,375,800.00 Biotechnology Value Fund II, L.P.
-1,445 1,445,000 1,445,000 \$5,129,750.00 Biotechnology Value Trading Fund OS, L.P.
-265 265,000 265,000 \$940,750.00 MSI BVF SPV L.L.C.
-BVF Partners LP 16 16,000 16,000 \$56,800.00 Aquilo Capital, L.P.
-1,126,761 1,126,761 \$ 4,000,001.55 TOTAL 1,126,761 3,522 3,522,000 4,648,761 \$ 16,503,101.55 excess of 9.99% of the number of shares of the Company's common stock outstanding immediately after giving effect to such conversion.
+Entity Name Number of Common Stock Shares Purchased Number of Series C Preferred Stock Purchased Number of Common Stock Shares Underlying Series C Preferred Stock Purchased Number of Warrant Shares Underlying Warrants Purchased Value Biotechnology Value Fund, L.P.
+1,796 1,796,000 1,796,000 \$ 6,375,800 Biotechnology Value Fund II, L.P. - 1,445 1,445,000 1,445,000 \$ 5,129,750 Biotechnology Value Trading Fund OS, L.P.
+265 265,000 265,000 \$ 940,750 MSI BVF SPV L.L.C.
+BVF Partners LP 16 16,000 16,000 \$ 56,800 Aquilo Capital, L.P.
+1,126,761 - 1,126,761 \$ 4,000,002 TOTAL 1,126,761 3,522 3,522,000 4,648,761 \$ 16,503,102

+Pursuant to the Purchase Agreement, we agreed not to undertake to convert, and the BVF entities agreed not to convert, any portion of the Series C Preferred Shares, to the extent that, after giving effect to the conversion, the BVF entities would beneficially own in excess of 9.99% of the number of shares of the Company's common stock outstanding immediately after giving effect to such conversion.
 The Series C Preferred Shares have no voting rights, except as required by law and except that the consent of holders of a majority of the then outstanding Series C Preferred Stock is required to amend the terms of the Series C Certificate of Designation of Series C Preferred Shares.
 The Series C Preferred Shares are not entitled to receive dividends except in the case that dividends are declared and paid on the Company's common stock, in which case the Series C Preferred Shares are entitled to an equivalent dividend.